 A Jewish community in Halberstadt had existed since 13th century.
-Around the year 1700 the famous royal resident of Poland and agent or the Saxon court, Berend Lehmann, established a house of learning, the so called “Klaussynagogue”.
+Around the year 1700 the famous royal resident of Poland and agent or the Saxon court, Berend Lehmann, established here a house of learning, the so called “Klaussynagogue”.
 The community was characterised by eruditeness and developed from the middle of the 19th century on into one of the centres of the Jewish orthodoxy.
-Distinguished rabbis as Eger, Auerbach, Hildesheimer and Hirsch that are inseparable connected with Halberstadt transformed it into one of the most important Jewish communities in Middle Germany.
+Distinguished rabbis such as Eger, Auerbach, Hildesheimer and Hirsch are intrinsically connected with Halberstadt’s history, and transformed it into one of the most important Jewish communities in Middle Germany.

-The three Jewish cemeteries in Halberstadt with in total more than 1,000 grave stones from a period of more than 300 years sire of the clarity of past days.
-The inscriptions represent a value that has to be saved for upcoming generations and is still waiting to be discovered.
+The three Jewish cemeteries in Halberstadt with in total more than 1,000 grave stones from a period of more than 300 years offer a glimpse into the past days.
+The inscriptions represent a value that has to be kept for upcoming generations to understand, guarding a history which is still there to be discovered.

 At cemetery Nr.
 1 (“Am Roten Strumpf”) that had been used from 1644 till ca. 1800 around 250 of originally more than 1,600 grave stones are preserved.
 At cemetery Nr.
 2 (“Am Berge”) that had been used from ca. 1800 till ca. 1896 around 450 grave stones are preserved.
 At cemetery Nr.
 3 ("Klein Quenstedter Straße“) that had been used from ca. 1896 on around 380 grave stones are preserved.